Many or all companies we feature compensate us. Compensation and editorial

 $200,000$150,000$50,000

 In the example scenario above, the maximum you could borrow is $20,000 (85% of the $200,000 home value, minus the mortgage balance of $150,000).
-You could use this amount for the down payment, or part of the down payment, on a new property.
+You could use this amount for part or all of the down payment on a new property.

 Using a HELOC as down payment

-A HELOC might be a better option for borrowers who need to make smaller down payments.
-Since it’s a credit line, you may not be able to borrow as much as with a lump-sum loan.
+A HELOC might be a better option if you need to make a smaller down payment or want to borrow for other purposes.
+It’s a credit line, so you may not be able to borrow as much as with a lump-sum loan.

 For example: